oatzy/oatzy.github.io/_posts/2024-01-20-hidden-message-ternary-scarf.md

 ```jsx
 total score = f(a, a) * s(001, 001) + f(a, b) * s(001, 002) + ... + f(z, z) * s(222, 222)
 ```

+This is our metric for comparing and finding the best encoding.

 # The best enough